 What if I need help with breastfeeding?

-- A lactation consultant is available to personally assist with specific breastfeeding concerns while in the hospital.
+- A lactation consultant is available to assist moms that are having noted difficulty breastfeeding while in the hospital.

 - If extra help is needed after hospital discharge, Sparrow has an outpatient Breast Feeding Clinic that can assist you.

 Breast-feeding tips: What new moms need to know — Breast-feeding is a learned art.
 Get started with practical breast-feeding tips.